 What to do then?
 Other than resorting to techniques that Frank Bruno would be proud of, which clearly won’t help anyone…

-As a mum to two very different children, a boy of five who never stops moving, and a girl of seven who never stops talking, I have encountered competitive mum syndrome, both in myself and in others.
+As a mum to two very different children, a boy who never stops moving, and a girl who never stops talking, I have encountered competitive mum syndrome, both in myself and in others.

 We are all unique